joseorono/color-palette-manager/docs/requirements/new-palette-button.md

 - It's a Shadcn/ui Modal
 - It has a form to create a new palette (use React Hook Form)
+- Validate the form with the help of Zod, and show error messages if the form is invalid.
+    - Name is required
+    - Description is required
+    - Validation should be done in accordance to the schema defined in src/types/palette.ts and src/db/queries.ts, as well as validation standars detailed in docs/validation-notes.md
 - The form has the following fields:
     - Name = Default Value: "New Palette"
     - Description = Default Value: "Your latest color palette."